Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Team Production Functions

 Table \ref{tab:est1} shows that we estimate most of parameters of the production function with good precision.
-Correcting for potential measurement error by using the expected output as the dependent variable, we achieve similar, maybe even slightly more plausible estimates.\footnote{Appendix C provides some additional robustness checks.}
+Correcting for potential measurement error by using the expected output as the dependent variable, we achieve similar, maybe even slightly more plausible estimates.

-Our results provide several insights to understanding the difference between independents and chains.
+Our results provide several insights into understanding the difference between independents and chains.
 First, our results indicate that chains may have a different production function than independent pharmacies.
 A formal joint hypothesis test reported in Table \ref{tab:test1} rejects the null hypothesis that the coefficients of the production function are the same.

 Second, our findings also suggest that managers may be more effective in chains than independents.
-A formal one-sided t-test reported in Table \ref{tab:test1} rejects the null hypothesis that the two coefficients that characterize managerial efficiency are the same.
+A formal one-sided t-test reported in Table \ref{tab:test1} rejects the null hypothesis that the two coefficients that characterize the marginal product of inputs are the same.
+Our findings imply that larger chains are more efficient in many other dimensions, such as task assignments or logistics, so that managers at larger chains may be able to focus more on prescription-related tasks compared to managers at independent pharmacies.

 Finally, we find that chains have a significantly lower residual variance than independents.
 A formal F test reported in Table \ref{tab:test1} rejects the null hypothesis that the residual variance of independents is greater than or equal to the residual variance of chains.
 Note that all the tests are based on the estimation results with the expected outputs as the dependent variable.